HowProgrammingWorks/SelfAssessment/Skills/Async.md

   - Async Queue
   - Async Collector
   - Semaphore
-  - Mutex
+  - Mutex: 🖐️ used
   - Spin Lock
 - JavaScript & Node.js specific
-  - Timers
+  - Timers: 🖐️ used
-  - setImmediate
+  - setImmediate: 👂 heard
-  - nextTick
+  - nextTick: 👂 heard
-  - AbortController
+  - AbortController: 🖐️ used
-  - AbortSignal
+  - AbortSignal: 🖐️ used
-  - Promise unhandled rejection
+  - Promise unhandled rejection: 🖐️ used
-  - Promise double resolve
+  - Promise double resolve: 🖐️ used
-  - child_process
+  - child_process: 🖐️ used
   - worker_threads
   - Atomics
   - High resolution clock
-  - Callback hell
+  - Callback hell: 🖐️ used
-  - Promise hell
+  - Promise hell: 🖐️ used
   - ref() and unref()
-  - Error handling in async code
+  - Error handling in async code: 🖐️ used
-  - Better stack traces with return await
+  - Better stack traces with return await: 🖐️ used
-  - JSON: streaming serialization
+  - JSON: streaming serialization: 🖐️ used
-  - promisify
+  - promisify: 🖐️ used
-  - callbackify
+  - callbackify: 🖐️ used
   - AsyncLocalStorage
   - AsyncResource
 - Techniques
-  - async.js library
+  - async.js library: 🖐️ used
-  - RxJS library
+  - RxJS library: 🖐️ used
   - Async composition
-  - Promise.all
+  - Promise.all: 🎓 known
-  - Promise.allSettled
+  - Promise.allSettled: 🎓 known
-  - Promise.race
+  - Promise.race: 🎓 known
-  - Promise.any
+  - Promise.any: 🎓 known
   - Web Locks API
   - IPC
   - Channel API